 When Faculty members were interviewed - they each had an opinion about the size of each class.
-They all were unanimous that the 2020 batch size was the most optimum of all the years.
+They all were unanimous that the batch size was optimum of all the years.

-Most of them also spoke in high regard of the students - especially of the former batches, but some believed that the class size of the current batches was too high to afford individual attention.
+Most of them also spoke in high regard of the students.
+Some believed that the class size of the current batches was high to afford individual attention.

-A piece of noteworthy feedback received from a faculty member, now that MU is an autonomous body, is to review the curriculum periodically to reflect not just market requirements, but also alumni, Faculty and the students themselves.
-This would thereby increase overall learning objectives and the value proposition of MEI.
+A piece of noteworthy feedback received from few of the faculty members that, the curriculum reflects market requirements as per international standards.
+This would increase overall learning objectives and the value proposition of MEI.